dpsailab/gi-rag-tumor-board/README.md

 This repository accompanies the submitted manuscript:
 "Systematic Evaluation of Multilingual Retrieval-Augmented Generation for Gastrointestinal Tumor Board Decision Support".

 ## Purpose

-This repository provides full transparency of the methodological framework, prompting strategies, and retrieval pipelines used in the study.
+This repository provides full transparency of the methodological framework, prompting strategies, retrieval pipelines, and analysis workflows used in the study.

 Note: Due to patient privacy regulations and copyright restrictions, no real patient data or guideline documents are included.